 |What is it:||Webinar|

 |Organiser:||Cathie Marsh Institute for Social Research|

 Social science seeks to understand and predict patterns involving human behaviour, many of which are large-scale and complex.
-But social science explanations or predictions can be difficult to test and refine because of the serious ethical and practical barriers to controlling, manipulating and replicating conditions within experiments.
-For example, there are many theories behind some of the complex patterns of urban mobility, but when traffic calming measures fail to produce the desired results it can be difficult to identify why or how the situation can be improved.
+However, social science explanations or predictions can be difficult to test and refine because of the serious ethical and practical barriers to running experiments on the real world!
+For example, there are many possible explanations for the complex patterns of urban mobility, but when traffic calming measures fail to produce the desired results it can be difficult to identify why or how the situation can be improved.

-One possible solution is to run social science experiments in silico, with simulated actors whose features, behaviours and actions are informed by real world data.
-This allows social scientists to test and refine their understanding of how an observed pattern can be recreated.
-Computational social science experiments also allow researchers to explore how emergent patterns might change under experimental, or even counter-factual, conditions.
+One possible solution is to run social science experiments 'in silico' via an agent-based model (ABM) in which simulated actors have features, behaviours and actions informed by real world data.
+Such ABM experiments allow social scientists to test and refine their understanding of problems and possible solutions and to explore how emergent patterns might change under alternative conditions.

-This free webinar, organised by the UK Data Service, is the first in a series of three on how to use agent-based models and real world data to run computational social science experiments using the example of urban mobility.
-Specifically, this webinar:
+This free webinar, organised by the UK Data Service, is the first in a training series on how to use agent-based models combined with real world data to address social science questions.

 Travel and Contact Information